Understand more about composting toilets

 What size and type of compost bin is best?

-Faeces is around 80% water, so the volume of your compost bin will decrease substantially over time as composting takes place.
+Faeces is around 80% water, so the volume of your compost bin will decrease substantially over time as composting takes place and the water is consumed/evaporated by the composting process.
+In addition, as the material is transposed through composting, the volume will naturally decrease.
 It’s usual for the overall compost volume to reduce to around one-third of the original amount.

 Compost bins come in a variety of sizes – for domestic installations, a couple of 220 litre compost bins (or thereabouts) should be fine – it’s unlikely you’ll fill them with the contents of your compost toilet!